Jas-o-n/route-tracker/README.md

 -[] mileage deduct from route distance for non vehicle -[] checkmark for vehicle or not
 -[] for vehicle private or work
--[] for vehicle add starting mileage on profile
+-[] for vehicle auto fill in mileage